AherRahul/portfolio-v1/content/articles/08-low-level-design/adapter.md

 ### Benefits of Using the Adapter Pattern

-#### 1. Decoupling

-Separates the client code from the legacy or third-party system, reducing dependencies and coupling.
+- **1. Decoupling:** Separates the client code from the legacy or third-party system, reducing dependencies and coupling.

-#### 2. Flexibility and Extensibility

-Allows adding new payment providers without altering existing client code.
+- **2. Flexibility and Extensibility:** Allows adding new payment providers without altering existing client code.

-#### 3. Reusability

-Enables reuse of legacy or third-party components without modification.
+- **3. Reusability:** Enables reuse of legacy or third-party components without modification.

-#### 4. Compliance with SOLID Principles

-Adheres to the **Open/Closed Principle**, keeping the system open to extension but closed for modification.
+- **4. Compliance with SOLID Principles:** Adheres to the **Open/Closed Principle**, keeping the system open to extension but closed for modification.

-#### 5. Maintainability

-Simplifies testing and maintenance by isolating legacy code behind an adapter.
+- **5. Maintainability:** Simplifies testing and maintenance by isolating legacy code behind an adapter.

 ### Summary